Shopping Cart

 There are several ways to stretch the calf and Achilles tendon at night to help with the symptoms of plantar fasciitis.
 However, one method is more effective than another.
-Using a foot pain at night can keep the plantar fascia length while the patient sleeps.
+Using the brace can keep the plantar fascia length while the patient sleeps.
 By reducing pressure on the tendons, it can help increase flexibility and help with healing.

 Stretching the calf and Achilles tendon at night